About Regeneration

 • The European Union is drafting a proposal that would require all member states to put in place measures to renovate 3 percent of buildings owned and occupied by public bodies each year.
 The EU is using its 800 billion euro COVID-19 economic recovery fund to launch a wave of green renovations.

-• Seoul (South Korea) undertook its Building Retrofit Program in 2014 by partnering with building owners and energy-conservation companies to improve wall insulation, insert high-efficiency heating/cooling devices, and LED lights.
+• Seoul (South Korea) undertook its Building Retrofit Program in 2014 by partnering with building owners and energy-conservation companies to improve wall insulation and insert high-efficiency heating/cooling devices and LED lights.

 • The United Kingdom is in the process of debating a National Retrofit Strategy put forth by the Construction Leadership Council, which would provide a twenty-year blueprint to transform the nation’s housing stock.